The World Gold Market and Your wedding rings

 Please reach out to me if this is something that you are interested in.

 Palladium white gold has always been higher in price than the other gold alloys that I offer.
-It is still the higher alloy, but it is currently much closer in price to other gold alloys than in past years.
+It is still the higher alloy, but at the time of writing this is much closer in price to other gold alloys than in past years.
 This is because unlike gold, with its historical long term upward trend, palladium tends to fluctuate more and is currently on the lower end.
-This is also due to economic and political world events, supply and demand, etc. But palladium is not looked at as a safe-haven asset the way that gold is.
-To give you an idea of swings in the market; when I started my business palladium was half the price of platinum, in 2020 they traded places, today they are neck and neck.
+This is also due to economic and political world events, supply and demand, etc. But palladium is not often looked to as a safe-haven asset the way that gold is.
+To give you an idea of swings in the market; when I started my business over a decade ago palladium was half the price of platinum, by the early 2020s palladium was more than twice the price of platinum!
+At the time of writing this they are about the same.

 immeasurable